RenatoBrittoAraujo/wpp_analyser/README.md

 # wpp_analyser

-Turns whatsapp conversations into pandas dataframes, display statistics about it and also includes some ML to predict who is more likely to say a certain phrases in a conversation.
+Turns WhatsApp conversations into pandas dataframes, display statistics about it and also includes some ML to predict who is more likely to say a certain phrases in a conversation.

 Guide